Unsecured Loans for Bad Credit Borrowers

 - Employment and income information including W-2 (or 1099), bank statements, pay stubs, and proof of employment

 - Cosigner information (the same documentation you provide)

 If you are still concerned about whether an unsecured loan is right for you, here are some frequently asked questions you may be wondering about yourself.

 Q: Are there fees in addition to the interest rate that I need to worry about?

 A: As with most loans, there are origination fees that are usually based on a percentage of the loan amount.
 These will vary by lender, so do your research.

 Q: If my interest rate is automatically higher, why bother with an unsecured loan?

 A: The main benefits are the flexible range of reasons you can use to borrow, and the quick turnaround time to access the funds.
 You also will not carry the risk of having to surrender your asset(s) if you default on your loan.
 Remember, a good cosigner can help improve the lender’s outlook and earn you a better rate.

 Q: In what case is a personal loan better than a credit card?

-A personal loan can be a lifesaver for surprise life events, consolidating debt, or even a big purchase you weren’t able to budget for.
+A personal loan can be a lifesaver for surprise life events, consolidating debt, or even a big purchase you were not able to budget for.
 Even with poor credit, you may still be able to qualify, and a co-signer can help you improve your interest rate and loan amount.
-If you still have questions, we’re here to help you every step of the way.
+If you still have questions, we are here to help you every step of the way.